noraracht/CONSULT/README.md

 Installation
 ------------

 CONSULT is a command-line tool implemented in c++11 with some x86 assembly code.
-Database reading and query seacrh are parallelized.
-Multithreading is handled using OpenMP[1].
+Database reading and query search are parallelized.
+Multithreading is handled using [OpenMP](https://www.openmp.org) [1].
 Core programs needed to build the map and run the search are written in C++11, and need to be compiled using g++.

 It runs [Jellyfish][2] and [Mash][3] internally to efficiently compute k-mer profile of genome-skims and their intersection, and estimates the genomic distances by correcting for the effect of low coverage and sequencing error.
 Skmer also depends on [seqtk][5] for some FASTQ/A processings.